tdt/core/strategies/README.md

 A check is done to the database to get the columnnames.
 If this fails, then we a wrong set of parameters has been passed.
 Also we check, when columns are passed with the request, if they are existing columns.

+## SPARQL

+This strategy class will perform a SPARQL query on a triple store, and return the result in a CSV format.
+This allows to re-use our CSV strategy to handle the returning value of the query.

+### required create parameters

+The required create parameters are:

+* endpoint : The sparql end point of the triple store.
+* query : The sparql query on that end point.

+### additional create parameters

+* PK: The primary key of the dataset
+* start_row : the start row offset of the resulting data set.